2141 Examination Guidelines for Determining Obviousness Under 35 U.S.C. 103 [R-08.2017]

 Office personnel fulfill the critical role of factfinder when resolving the Graham inquiries.
 It must be remembered that while the ultimate determination of obviousness is a legal conclusion, the underlying Graham inquiries are factual.
 When making an obviousness rejection, Office personnel must therefore ensure that the written record includes findings of fact concerning the state of the art and the teachings of the references applied.
 In certain circumstances, it may also be important to include explicit findings as to how a person of ordinary skill would have understood prior art teachings, or what a person of ordinary skill would have known or could have done.
 Factual findings made by Office personnel are the necessary underpinnings to establish obviousness.

 Once the findings of fact are articulated, Office personnel must provide an explanation to support an obviousness rejection under 35 U.S.C.
 103. 35 U.S.C.
-132 requires that the applicant be notified of the reasons for the rejection of the claim so that he or she can decide how best to proceed.
+132 requires that the applicant be notified of the reasons for the rejection of the claim so that the applicant can decide how best to proceed.
 Clearly setting forth findings of fact and the rationale(s) to support a rejection in an Office action leads to the prompt resolution of issues pertinent to patentability.

 The search should cover the claimed subject matter and should also cover the disclosed features which might reasonably be expected to be claimed.
 See MPEP § 904.02.
-Although a rejection need not be based on a teaching or suggestion to combine, a preferred search will be directed to finding references that provide such a teaching or suggestion if they exist.2.
-Where To Search:
+Although a rejection need not be based on a teaching or suggestion to combine, a preferred search will be directed to finding references that provide such a teaching or suggestion if they exist.

 Office personnel should continue to follow the general search guidelines set forth in MPEP § 904 to § 904.03 regarding search of the prior art.
 Office personnel are reminded that, for purposes of 35 U.S.C.
 103, prior art can be either in the field of applicant’s endeavor or be reasonably pertinent to the particular problem with which the applicant was concerned.
 See MPEP § 2141.01(a) for a discussion of analogous art.
 Furthermore, prior art that is in a field of endeavor other than that of the applicant (as noted by the Court in KSR, "[w]hen a work is available in one field of endeavor, design incentives and other market forces can prompt variations of it, either in the same field or a different one," 550 U.S. at 417, 82 USPQ2d at 1396 (emphasis added)), or solves a problem which is different from that which the applicant was trying to solve, may also be considered for the purposes of 35 U.S.C.
 103. (The Court in KSR stated that "[t]he first error…in this case was…holding that courts and patent examiners should look only to the problem the patentee was trying to solve.
 The Court of Appeals failed to recognize that the problem motivating the patentee may be only one of many addressed by the patent’s subject matter…The second error [was]…that a person of ordinary skill attempting to solve a problem will be led only to those elements of prior art designed to solve the same problem."
 550 U.S. at 420, 82 USPQ2d at 1397.
 Federal Circuit case law prior to the Supreme Court’s decision in KSR is generally in accord with these statements by the KSR Court.
 See e.g., In re Dillon, 919 F.2d 688, 693, 16 USPQ2d 1897, 1902 (Fed.
 Cir.
 1990) (en banc) ( "[I]t is not necessary in order to establish a prima facie case of obviousness that both a structural similarity between a claimed and prior art compound (or a key component of a composition) be shown and that there be a suggestion in or expectation from the prior art that the claimed compound or composition will have the same or a similar utility as one newly discovered by applicant " ) (emphasis added); In re Lintner, 458 F.2d 1013, 1018, 173 USPQ 560, 562 (CCPA 1972) ("The fact that [applicant] uses sugar for a different purpose does not alter the conclusion that its use in a prior art composition would be prima facie obvious from the purpose disclosed in the references.").